abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ![](cookie-banner.png)

-With this version, **Cookie Consent** feature has been added to the **GDPR** module.
+With this version, the **Cookie Consent** feature has been added to the **GDPR** module.
 It's enabled by default for the startup templates and also there are two pages in the templates: "Cookie Policy" page and "Privacy Policy" page.

-If you want to disable/hide the "Cookie Consent", you can simply open your module class and set the *IsEnabled* property as **false** for **AddAbpCookieConsent** method as below:
+If you want to disable/hide the "Cookie Consent", you can simply open your module class and set the *IsEnabled* property as **false** for the **AddAbpCookieConsent** method as below:

 ```csharp
 context.Services.AddAbpCookieConsent(options =>